Skip to main content

 - CreateNamespace=true

 The apps/slurm.yaml file describes where ArgoCD can find and synchronize the Helm manifests for Slurm.
 Replace the [REPO-URL] placeholder with your GitOps repository URL.
-Follow the ArgoCD Specs for further customization.
+Follow the ArgoCD Specs for more customization options.

-The spec.ignoreDifferences key contains recommended values to keep ArgoCD properly synchronized.
+The spec.ignoreDifferences key contains recommended values to keep ArgoCD synchronized.

 apps/slurm.yaml